|Nutrition Facts (per serving)|

-Rum, pineapple, and lime are typical in tiki cocktails, but Campari is definitely not a common ingredient.
+Rum, pineapple, and lime are typically found in tropical cocktails, but Campari is definitely not a common ingredient.
 Usually reserved for dry dinner drinks like the Negroni, the bitter aperitif works surprisingly well in this mix.
-The fruits help smooth out its bitterness while the dark rum and simple syrup bring in a touch of sweetness to bring it all together beautifully.
+The fruits help smooth out its bitterness while the dark rum and simple syrup bring in a touch of sweetness that draws it all together beautifully.

 The real star of the show here is the garnish.
 You'll use a pineapple wedge and a few leaves along with a cherry to create a "jungle bird" adornment for the glass.
 It's really simple to put together and the effect is spectacular.
 If you normally skip the garnish on your drinks, be sure to add this one.

 Gather the ingredients.

 In a cocktail shaker filled with ice, pour the rum, Campari, simple syrup, and pineapple and lime juices.

 Cut a pineapple ring that's about 1/2-inch thick then cut it into triangular wedges.
 Pull a few leaves of varying sizes from the pineapple and stack them up on top of one another; place the shortest on top and line up the white ends.
 Use a cocktail skewer to pin a maraschino cherry on top of the leaves and through the pineapple wedge.
-Fan out the leaves to mimic a bird's tail feathers and rest the garnish along the inside of the glass.
+Fan out the leaves to mimic a bird's tail feathers and rest the garnish inside the glass.

 - Like many popular cocktails, everyone seems to have their own preference for the rum in the jungle bird.
 Dark rum is recommended over white rum, and the bold flavors of Jamaican rum is a favorite.
 You might also want to try a blackstrap (e.g., Cruzan), Goslings Black Seal, or Bacardi Dark.